b-ryan/buckryan.com/content/articles/most-important-book.md

 then - this is the book for you.

 Seriously, I can't recommend this book highly enough.
 It is time for the us to stand up and put a stop to these wars.
-Whether you are a Republic, Democrat, or anarchist like me, there is one thing that can and should unite us all: ending these unjust wars.
+Whether you are a Republican, Democrat, or anarchist like me, there is one thing that can and should unite us all: ending these unjust wars.